riita10069/roche/README.md

 It prioritizes schema-first and quick development over lightweight.
 It is currently in the development concept stage and should not be used in production.

-It is inspired by Ruby on Rails, grapi and protoeasy.
+It is inspired by Ruby on Rails, [https://github.com/izumin5210/grapi][grapi] and protoeasy.
-And roche relies on grapi heavily.
+And roche relies on [https://github.com/izumin5210/grapi][grapi] heavily.

 ## Roche is named after the Roche limit and Roche radius.